andreypopp/xcss/README.md

 Represents a stylesheet, a collection of rules.

-Can be constructed using `xcss.stylesheet(rules)` function which accepts an array of rules.
+Can be constructed using `xcss.stylesheet(vars, rules...)` function which accepts an array of rules.

 ##### `xcss.Stylesheet.toCSS()`